MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c3859.md

 > Failed to create virtual memory for PCH

-The message will have one of the following notes:
+The message has one of the following notes:
 >the system returned code *error code*: *OS error message*\
 >PCH: Address is not a multiple of the system's allocation granularity\
 >PCH: The chunk has not been previously reserved\